ekzzzz100/Illegal_Services/README.md

 ## **Description:**

 Illegal Services is a project that provides different methods to conveniently access websites related to piracy (also known as warez) and cybersecurity.
-It serves as a comprehensive wiki cataloging the maximum of, "safe-to-use" websites across all regional languages.
+It serves as a comprehensive wiki cataloging the maximum of "safe-to-use" websites across all regional languages.
 <br>
 If you have an interest in watching movies, downloading applications, exploring ebooks, or engaging in cybersecurity activities, this is the perfect project for you.

 - **Deeper Dive in what IS does:**

-Piracy-related websites often need to constantly change their domain names to evade DMCA, ISP and even government blocking.
+Piracy-related websites often need to change their domain names to evade DMCA, ISP and even government blocking.
 <br>
 IS diligently maintains its database by updating those domains and removing defunct websites.

-- **Exploring the IS Bookmarks Database:**
+- **Exploring IS Bookmarks database:**

     - **The Website:**